developmentseed/osm-seed/INSTALL.md

 ### Run locally

-OSM Seed contains different containers, you may need to comment out some of them at docker-compose.yml according to your use case.
+OSM Seed contains different containers, these are split into multiple docker compose files in `compose/`.
+The `docker-compose.yml` is the default with a API database and openstreetmap-website container.
+Make sure the required environment files are created.
+Example envs are in `envs/`.
+To create an env copy `envs/.env.db.example` to `.env.db` and edit as appropriate.

-Copy the required environment files  from `envs/` folder, e.g `envs/.env.db.example` to `.env.db` and edit as appropriate.
+You can use any container required by extending the `docker compose up` command like this:

-Run `docker-compose build` to build all Dockerfiles defined in `docker-compose.yml`.
+* To run just the website `docker compose -f compose/docker-compose.yml up`

-Run `docker-compose up` to run all containers defined in `docker-compose.yml`
+* To run website and import some data to the DB `docker compose -f compose/populate-apidb.yml up`

 Once `docker-compose` is running, you should be able to access a local instance of services: